 Where would you like to go on a dream vacation?

 Definitely a bit of a pipedream, but I would love to visit pre-colonial America.
 The birds and fish alone would be astounding!

 Halloween, because I love fall and it’s great when adults make costumes!
 I personally can never seem to get my creative juices to flow in that direction, so I always admire those who do.

 This summer, my brother’s guitar teacher has held concerts for his students to share what they’ve been learning.
 It’s awesome to attend a recurring event that showcases people’s growth, so for me each concert just gets better and better.

 Tell us something that might surprise us about you.

-I prefer well done meat, even though I know it’s blasphemy and there are many, many who feel otherwise.
+I prefer well-done meat, even though I know it’s blasphemy and there are many, many who feel otherwise.

 What are your favorite ways to enjoy the outdoors with friends and family?

 Being outdoors with friends and family is synonymous with cooking outdoors for me.
-I love taking care in building a fire, getting the service utensils right, and cleaning up afterwards.
+I love taking care of building a fire, getting the service utensils right, and cleaning up afterwards.
 With some minimal planning the food can be so delicious.

 When you think about working at Sebago Technics, what makes you proudest or most excited?